Deluxxx666/Deluxxx666/README.md

 - 👋 Hi, I’m @Deluxxx666 aka Jason Mercure
-- 👀 I created this github for the facebook group Metaworld Society
+- 👀 I started this github for the facebook group Metaworld Society
 - 🌱 I’m currently learning how to design, animate, and write blockchain code on different platforms.
 - 💞️ I’m looking to collaborate on all aspects as this github is for the whole group of people a part of metaworld society.
 - 📫 How to reach me, facebook